 - Straining when pooping

 - Loose stools

 - Changes in poop color

-If your dog is experiencing any of these issues, then it’s likely they’re feeling very uncomfortable and need assistance.
-But, what are the potential reasons behind digestive problems in dogs?
+If your dog is experiencing any of these occasional issues, then it’s likely they’re feeling very uncomfortable and need assistance.
+But, what are the potential reasons behind occasional digestive issues in dogs?

-What Are The Causes Of Digestive Disorders In Dogs?
+The Causes Of Occasional Digestive Discomforts In Dogs

-Digestive disorders in dogs disturb the ability to process and absorb food and the nutrients within it.
+Digestive discomforts in dogs could disturb the ability to process and absorb food and the nutrients within it.
 Here are a few things that can trigger stomach disorders in dogs…

 - Food allergies